 - Sandwich triangles made with egg, tuna, chicken salad, or easy-to-chew meat

 - Hummus, whole wheat pita and soft cooked and cooled vegetables

 - Soft cooked short pasta noodles, cooked pieces of fish and peas

-- Cream of wheat, oatmeal or other whole grain cooked cereals with mashed fruit
+- Cream of wheat, or a whole grain cooked cereal such as oatmeal served with milk and mashed fruit

 - Homemade pancakes or waffles topped with thinly spread nut butter and fruit